 - Let the dough mix well in between each addition of flour.
 It should take around 10 minutes of mixing, adding flour, mixing, etc. for the dough to be ready.

-- When the dough ready turn it out onto a lightly floured surface and knead by hand until it is soft and elastic.
+- When the dough is ready, turn it out onto a lightly floured surface and knead by hand until it is soft and elastic.
 Shape the dough into a ball and return to a clean, lightly greased bowl.
-Cover the bowl with a towel and let it rise in a warm place until doubled, about an hour.
+Cover the bowl with a towel, and let it rise in a warm place until doubled, about an hour.

-- Preheat the oven to 350 degrees.
-Butter 18 muffin tin holes.
+- Preheat the oven to 350 degrees F. Butter 18 muffin tin holes.

-- Bake the rolls in the hot over for 18-22 minutes until the tops start to brown.
+- Bake the rolls in the hot oven for 18 to 22 minutes until the tops start to brown.
 Dump the rolls out of the tin into a towel when the come out of the oven.
 Serve hot with butter and honey.